mariotavor/safeHouseSdkExampleCode/README.md

 implementation("com.jakewharton.timber:timber:4.7.1")
 implementation("com.google.firebase:firebase-messaging:20.1.0")

-- in the activity add the xml to the layout and call the following member methods:
+3. in the activity add the xml to the layout and call the following member methods:

 //get the view
 mSafeHouseConnectionButtonId = findViewById(R.id.safeHouseConnectionButtonId);
 // set the vpn credentials
 mSafeHouseConnectionButtonId.setCredentials("test","xxxx");

-   vpn status will appear as text on the button itself.
+Vpn status will appear as text on the button itself.

-- click to connect to the vpn tunnel and another click will disconnect the vpn tunnel
+4. click to connect to the vpn tunnel and another click will disconnect the vpn tunnel

 Known issues
 ------------